2Shirt/SpellBurner/README.txt

-'Spell Burner' is a free utility used for burning spells in The Burning Wheel game system.
+Spell Burner is a utility used for burning spells in The Burning Wheel game system.

-Main Features:
+* Main Features:
     Shows intermediate distillations
     Allows for up to 14 facets
     Allows for up to 10 of any of the sigils* (except 'Cap')